yfoelling/yair/README.md

   - easy to use
   - fast scans
   - scan public and private images
-  - image security scoring - if an Image has to many vulnerabilities, yair will exit with rc 1
+  - image security scoring - if an Image has to many fixable vulnerabilities, yair will exit with rc 1
   - fancy outputs:
     - table output
     - json output
-    - quiet mode (only RC)
+    - quiet mode (only return code)

 # Quick Start
 clone repo:
 ```
 git clone git@github.com:yfoelling/yair.git